 - Any other beneficiary not listed above, including siblings, nieces, nephews, cousins, and friends, are taxed on the entire share passing from the estate to that person.

-Is Life Insurance Included in an Iowa Estate?
+The Life Insurance Included in an Iowa Estate

 Certain expenses can be deducted from the value of an Iowa estate, including: